 After the Hearing Exam

 Once the test is complete and you’ve looked at your results, it’s time to talk about treatment options!
 If your hearing loss needs medical intervention such as medication or surgery, we will refer you to a local Ear Nose and Throat (ENT) physician.
-If your hearing loss would be best managed with hearing aids, we work with the world’s top hearing aid manufacturers, and have treatment options available for mild, moderate, severe, or single-sided hearing loss.
+If your hearing loss would be best managed with hearing aids, we work with the world’s top hearing aid manufacturers, and have treatment options available for all kinds of hearing loss.
 Based on your lifestyle and hearing needs, we’ll find hearing devices that will fit seamlessly into your life, and help you hear the sounds you’ve been missing.